xpmatteo/scopa/SCENARIOS.md

 ------------------
 When I play a card in my hand to the table, if it matches a card, then I conquer both cards.
 Otherwise it stays on the table.

-### Scenario: non-matching card
-Given I have the three of clubs in my hand
-  And there is a two of cups on the table
-  And my pile is empty
- When I play the three of clubs
- Then the three of clubs and the two of cups are on the table And I have nothing in my hand
-  And my pile is still empty

-### Scenario: Capturing a matching card
-Given I have the five of clubs in my hand
-  And there is a five of cups on the table
- When I play the five of clubs
- Then the table is empty
-  And I have nothing in my hand
-  And I have the two cards in my pile

 ### Scenario: Capturing two cards by sum
 Given I have the five of clubs in my hand